 Tuition payment reimbursements shall be processed using the State Financial System.
-The District will adhere to guidelines set by OMB.
+The District will adhere to guidelines set by 0MB.
 Employees will be required to follow the District's personal reimbursement procedure and required to submit a receipt for the tuition paid and a transcript demonstrating a final minimum grade of a B or better.

+ARTICLE 26

-ARTICLE 26 EXTRA PAY FOR EXTRA RESPONSIBILITY (EPER)
+EXTRA PAY FOR EXTRA RESPONSIBILITY (EPER)

-- An extra responsibility position shall be any responsibility assignment which normally takes place beyond the in-school work day and which is listed in Appendix B of this Agreement. - 26.2 There are three categories of EPER positions.
-They are: - (a) Year-Long / Academic EPER - (b) Seasonal or Coaching EPER - (c) Hourly EPER - 26:3 Extra Pay for Extra Responsibility positions are filled for one year/season only and at the end of that time frame will be considered vacant.
+- An extra responsibility position shall be any responsibility assignment which normally takes place beyond the in-school workday and which is listed in Appendix B of this Agreement. - 26.2 There are three categories of EPER positions.
+They are: - (a) Year-Long I Academic EPER - (b) Seasonal or Coaching EPER - (c) Hourly EPER - Extra Pay for Extra Responsibility positions are filled for one year/season only and at the end of that time frame will be considered vacant.
+If a position has been filled with a candidate that has served in a satisfactory role, the district may allow said candidate to continue in the respective role for up to two (2) years without reposting of the position.
+This position would require a posting after this two-year time period.
 A vacancy that arises during the one year/season may be filled for the remainder of that year/season. - An employee serving in an EPER position shall not be removed from the position without just cause during the duration of said position.
-However, an employee serving in an EPER position does not have a right to automatically continue to serve in the EPER position the following school year.
-To fill or not fill a position on the EPER salary scale is the prerogative of the District. - 26.5 Employees covered in this agreement will be notified in writing by the principal according to the following schedule in regards to EPER positions for the upcoming year:
+However, an employee serving in an EPER position does not have a right to automatically continue to serve in the EPER position the following school year, unless article 26.3 is exercised by administration.
+To fill or not fill a position on the EPER salary scale is the prerogative of the District. - Employees covered in this agreement will be notified in writing by the principal according to the following schedule in regards to EPER positions for the upcoming year: